Should You Visit Vitória,

 Where should you stay?

-The city itself is not massive, so everything mentioned in this post is a short (twenty minute or less) Uber drive away from everything else.
+The city itself is not massive, so everything I recommend in this post is a short (twenty minute or less) Uber drive away from everything else.
 With that said, I really recommend finding accommodation in Praia do Canto.
-It’s really the perfect area: close to the beach, safe, upscale, home to most of the city’s best restaurants, and centrally located.
+It’s the perfect area: close to the beach, safe, upscale, home to most of the city’s best restaurants, and centrally located.

 If you use Airbnb when you travel, feel free to use the widget below to browse listings.
 If you make a booking using this widget, I’ll earn a small commision at no extra cost to you, which helps me produce travel content just like this.
 Thanks for your support!